coderlawa/milestoneOne/README.md

 6. The contact us form previously did not provide site users any sort of feedback when all fields are filled and the submit button is clicked.

     * SOLUTION - After discussing with my mentor, he showed me with resources that send visitors to a new page and return to the home page after 5 seconds.

+### Known Bugs

+1. Active profile tabs have a white background and black text rather than a shade of green to fit in to the site's theme.

+2. Buttons & Social Links turn blue when clicked.

 ### Lighthouse